danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-14-protocol-array-extensions.md

 ## Conclusion

-This was an unexpected and unfortunate discovery for me, since I based my entire domain model on protocols.
-However, it led me to experiment more on these things, where I eventually came to the conclusion that protocols are not good for models.
-Instead, I now use structs to the greatest extent and use protocols for services and other logic parts of my apps.
+This was an unexpected and unfortunate discovery, since I based my entire domain model on protocols.
+However, it led me to evaluate this architecture, where I eventually came to the conclusion that protocols are not good for models.
+Instead, I now use structs for models and protocols for services.

-However, I think that Swift should improve the extension model so that the above code works even for protocols.
+However, I think that Swift should improve its extensions so the code above works for protocols as well.